kl-vl/java-kanban/README.md

 - Update a task with the correct ID
 - Delete a task by its ID
 - Retrieve all subtasks of a specific epic
+- Retrieve list of prioritized tasks
+- Check intersection of prioritized tasks before add to list

 ## Aditional storage functions:
 - Store task data in CSV file